 The whole data set is stored in memory.
 In this scenario, you can achieve the maximum performance possible because the data is never written to disk.
 To prevent possible data loss when a single cluster node fails, it is recommended to configure a number of backup copies (aka. replication factor) appropriately.
 Swap space can be used to prevent memory overflow.

 Use cases: in-memory caches, in-memory data grids, in-memory computations, web-session caching, real-time processing of continuous data streams.

 |In-Memory + 3rd party database||

 Ignite can be used as a caching layer (aka. data grid) above an existing 3rd party database - RDBMS, NoSQL, or HDFS.
 This mode is used to accelerate the underlying database.
 Automatic integration is provided with most of the known databases, like Oracle, MySQL, PostgreSQL, Apache Cassandra, etc.

 Use cases: Ignite as In-Memory Data Grid - adds acceleration and scale to existing database deployments (RDBMS, NoSQL, etc).

 |In-Memory + Full Copy on Disk||

 The whole data set is stored in memory and on disk.
 The disk is used for data recovery purposes in case of full cluster crashes and restarts.
 Ignite native persistence is used to store the data on disk.

 Use cases: Ignite as an

 |100% on Disk + In-Memory Cache||

-100% of data is stored in Ignite native persistence and smaller subset of data is cached in memory.
-The more data is cached in memory, the faster is the performance.
+100% of data is stored in Ignite native persistence and the same or smaller amount is cached in memory.
+The more data is in memory, the faster is the performance.
 The disk serves as the primary storage that survives any type of cluster failures and restarts.